-There were \$5.4 million MOFELP loans originated during fiscal year 2019 compared to \$4.6 million during fiscal year 2018 representing a \$0.8 million (17%) increase for fiscal year 2019.

-During fiscal year 2017, the Company originated \$3.6 million loans representing a \$1.0 million (28%) increase for fiscal year 2018.
+There were \$5.0 million MOFELP loans originated during fiscal year 2020 compared to \$5.4 million during fiscal year 2019 representing a \$0.4 million (7%) decrease for fiscal year 2020.
+During fiscal year 2018, \$4.6 million loans were originated representing a \$0.8 million (17%) increase for fiscal year 2019.

-The student loan portfolio decreased 13% from \$1.5 billion to \$1.3 billion from fiscal year 2018 to fiscal year 2019.
-The decrease was a result of decreases through borrower and claim payments, and loan consolidations offset by new purchases and originations.
-This compares to a decrease in the student loan portfolio of 14% from \$1.7 billion to \$1.5 billion from fiscal year 2017 to fiscal year 2018.
+The student loan portfolio decreased 5% from \$1.3 billion to \$1.2 billion from fiscal year 2019 to fiscal year 2020.
+The decrease was a result of decreases through borrower and claim payments and loan consolidations offset by new purchases and originations.
+This compares to a decrease in the student loan portfolio of 13% from \$1.5 billion to \$1.3 billion from fiscal year 2018 to fiscal year 2019.

 The Company continues to focus on the development of creative solutions to support the Company's mission.
 In the past, the Company has offered various rate reduction programs to borrowers who establish payments through automatic deduction, as well as various loan forgiveness programs.
 Beginning in fiscal year 2009, the Company modified its borrower benefits to comply with new requirements related to the federal Ensuring Continued Access to Student Loans Act (ECASLA) programs.
 As a result, borrowers who establish payments through automatic deduction can receive a 0.25% interest rate reduction.
-The Company contributed funds for the State of Missouri's need-based scholarship program, the Access Missouri Financial Assistance Program in the amount of \$1.0 million, \$5.0 million, \$30.0 million and \$30.0 million in fiscal years 2019, 2013, 2012 and 2011 respectively.
+The Company contributed funds for the State of Missouri's need-based scholarship program, the Access Missouri Financial Assistance Program in the amount of \$1.25 million, \$1.0 million, \$5.0 million, \$30.0 million and \$30.0 million in fiscal years 2020, 2019, 2013, 2012 and 2011 respectively.
 In addition, in fiscal year 2012, the Company provided for the contribution of \$1.0 million to a new state scholarship program titled Advanced Placement Incentive Grants.
-In fiscal year 2019, the Company made an additional \$35 thousand contribution to the Advanced Placement Incentive Grants, as well as a \$1.3 million contribution to the A+ Scholarship Program.
-During fiscal year 2019, the Company contributed \$0.5 million to the Bright Flight Scholarship fund, \$1.75 million during fiscal year 2018, \$1.6 million during fiscal year 2017 and \$1.0 million during fiscal year 2015.
+In fiscal year 2019, the Company made an additional \$35 thousand contribution to the Advanced Placement Incentive Grants.
+In fiscal years 2020 and 2019, the Company made contributions of \$2.0 million and \$1.3 million to the A+ Scholarship Program.
+During fiscal year 2020, the Company contributed \$1.5 million to the Bright Flight Scholarship fund, \$0.5 million, during fiscal year 2019, \$1.75 million during fiscal year 2018, \$1.6 million during fiscal year 2017 and \$1.0 million during fiscal year 2015.
 The Company reserves the right to modify these programs as needed.
 In addition, since its inception, the Company has granted over \$48 million in loan forgiveness for a variety of student borrowers, including teachers, Pell Grant recipients, and those in military service.
-The Company has also been providing scholarship and grant funding through the Missouri Scholarship and Loan Foundation by donating \$15.0 million, \$12.6 million, \$10.3 million, \$4.8 million, \$11.1 million, and \$5.7 million in fiscal years 2019, 2018, 2017, 2016, 2015, and 2014, respectively.
+The Company has also been providing scholarship and grant funding through the Missouri Scholarship and Loan Foundation by donating \$11.5 million, \$15.0 million, \$12.6 million, \$10.3 million, \$4.8 million,

+\$11.1 million, and \$5.7 million in fiscal years 2020, 2019, 2018, 2017, 2016, 2015, and 2014, respectively.